BeyondDeepFakeDetection/Beyond-Deep-Fake-Detection/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
+## Repository Structure

+### `creating_datasets/`

+1. **`distort.py`**
+   Generates various splits of the real data distribution from the original general distribution.
+You can specify a target KL-divergence and adjust the `target_frequencies` list to obtain a subset that meets the desired divergence.

+2. **Label Mapping JSONs**
+   JSON files used to map fine-grained labels into custom coarse-grained labels.

+---

+### `scripts/`

+1. **`Florence_captioning.py`**
+   Contains the exact model and configuration used to generate image captions for our datasets using the Florence model.

+2. **`finetune_gpt2.py`**
+   Script used to fine-tune 40 GPT-2 models with our experimental setup.

+3. **`qwen_audio_captioning.py`**
+   Generates audio captions using Qwen-Audio, aligned with the methodology in our experiments.

+4. **`semantic_calibration_evaluation.py`**
+   Main evaluation pipeline script.
+Handles rejection sampling, computes performance metrics (deception reduction), and assumes precomputed log-probabilities per token (via `tokens_sequence_probs.py`).

+5. **`tokens_sequence_probs.py`**
+   Computes per-token log-probabilities and overall sequence likelihoods using fine-tuned GPT-2 models.
+Used as input for the evaluation script.

 ## ✅ Quick Start
 We will navigate through an example of running the full pipeline and reproducing results from the paper.